SomdattaNag/Security-Screening-System/README.md

 4. If no match is found a safe_alarm is triggered indicating the person is harmless and safe to go.

-5. If a match is found a threat_alarm is triggered and an email is sent directly to the authorities notifying them of the potential threat.
+5. If a match is found a threat_alarm is triggered and email/SMS messages is sent directly to the authorities, based on the level of threat (low/medium/high) notifying them of the potential threat.If the threat is classified as major — with a confidence level exceeding 90% — a call alert is also triggered, ensuring immediate action in cases where the individual is almost certainly a known or wanted person.

 6. if a match is found, the individual's image is automatically logged in the system for future verification and other legal procedures.
+Their data is logged in the system in a csv file.

 7. Advanced data augmentation: Everytime an image is added, run the data augmentation.py script to add more diverse set images for each person.